 The core feature of the 335 is the fire power supplied by three primary burners, side burner and, most importantly, the Sear Station burner.
-While the Sear Station burner was included on the Genesis 330 from 2010 through 2016, it was not available on any of the the Genesis II grills from 2017 and 2018.
+The Sear Station is a “Must Have” on a full sized gas grill and makes it a dream to grill steaks.

 Differences Between the Genesis II 335 E, S and SE Models

-The three different versions of the 335 are the E, S and SE.
+There are three different versions of the Genesis II 335; the E, S and SE.
 While the functionality is identical between the grills there are some design differences.

 The “E” model gets its name from the fact that the lid and cabinet body. are constructed of porcelain “E”nameled steel.
 This grill has cooking grates made from cast iron.